Oyster card: Beyond London

+Non-Oyster contactless payment

 In 2014, Transport for London became the first public transport provider in the world to accept payment from contactless bank cards.
 TfL first started accepting contactless debit and credit cards on London Buses on 13 December 2012, expanding to the Underground, Tram and the Docklands Light Railway in September 2014.
 Since 2016, contactless payment can also take place using contactless-enabled mobile devices such as phones and smartwatches, using Apple Pay, Google Pay and Samsung Pay.

-TfL designed and coded the contactless payment system in-house, at a cost of £11m, after realising existing commercial solutions were inflexible or too focused on retail use.
-Since the launch of contactless payment in 2012, over 500 million journeys have been made, using over 12 million contactless bank cards.
-Consequently, TfL is now one of Europe's largest contactless merchants, with around 1 in 10 contactless transactions in the UK taking place on the TfL network.

-In 2016, TfL licensed their contactless payment system to Cubic, the original developers of the Oyster card, allowing the technology to be sold to other transport providers worldwide.
-In 2017, licensing deals were signed with New York City, New South Wales and Boston.

-The same requirement to touch in and out on underground services applies to contactless cards.
-The same price capping that applies to the use of Oyster cards applies to the use of contactless cards (provided the same card is used for the day's journeys).
-The fare paid every day is settled with the bank and appears on the debit or credit card statement.
+The same requirement to touch in and out on underground services applies with debit and credit cards.
+The same price capping that applies to the use of Oyster cards applies to the use of debit and credit cards (provided the same card is used for all the day's journeys).
+Each day, the fare total is settled with the card issuer and appears on the debit or credit card statement.
 Detailed usage data is written to Transport for London's systems and is available for customers who register their contactless cards with Transport for London.
 Unlike an Oyster card, a contactless card does not store credit (beyond the holder's credit limit) and there is no need or facility to add credit to the card.

-An Oyster card can have a longer term "season" ticket loaded onto it (either at a ticket office or on line).
-Such a ticket can start on any day and be valid for a minimum of seven days and a maximum of one year.
-Unlike an Oyster card, a contactless card can automatically apply a seven-day travel card rate.
-If the card is regularly used between any Monday to Sunday period, an automatic cap is applied.
-The seven-day period is fixed at Monday to Sunday, it cannot be any seven-day period, unlike a seven-day ticket applied to an Oyster card.
-There is currently no automatic cap for longer periods.